Landsbyen-Into the North-An Epic Poem

 Gwaldon- Invented name

-Jessica- This spelling first used by William Shakespeare in 'The Merchant of Venus” but likely taken from the Hebrew Jesca, Isca or Yiska which was named in the Book of Genesis 11:29, meaning foresight (as in knowing what is to come)
+Jessica- This spelling first used by William Shakespeare in 'The Merchant of Venice” but likely taken from the Hebrew Jesca, Isca or Yiska which was named in the Book of Genesis 11:29, meaning foresight (as in knowing what is to come)

 Joulupukki- Finnish, Yule Goat or Oden's Goats- a pagan tradition celebrated as a human turning into a goat during the Yule Festival.
 “The goats of Oden” pulled Oden's sleigh across the sky during Yuletide